jtjvyzjzgt/gwrjljaaej/README.md

 dataset = load_dataset("path/to/dataset/python/file")
 ```

-To directly access to the data without using ``datasets``, you can find the link to the data in the dataset loading scripts.
+## Models weights

+All the models weights are available in a [Drive folder](https://drive.google.com/drive/folders/1pSLMX8CLJzoF4rUTSuFd2omPAjLLsBmQ?usp=sharing).
+Once the model folder downloaded, put the folder in the ``models/`` folder.

 ## Train a model